jairomelo/ph_testing/report.md

 ```

-With this cross-platfom approach you need to change `html-to-freq-3.py` code for this:
+With this cross-platfom approach you'll need to change `html-to-freq-3.py` code for this:

 ```
 # html-to-freq-3.py